Dewesoft's terms and conditions

 8.8.
-The Buyer should keep the name of the software and respect all DWS trademarks associated with the software and clearly indicate the trademarks as the property of DWS in all documentation, including but not limited to a web page, catalogs, brochures, advertisements and other communication to third parties in any form whatsoever.
+The Buyer should keep the name of the software and respect all DWS trademarks associated with the software and clearly indicate the trademarks as the property of DWS in all documentation, including but not limited to a web page, catalogs, brochures, advertisements, and other communication to third parties in any form whatsoever.

-Article 9 – Claims for defects and limitation of liability
+Article 9 – claims for defects and limitation of liability

 9.1.
-The information contained in the current version of the software datasheet and offers to define the specifications and properties of the delivered software.
-The description of the software and potential explanations in this regard form a part of the agreements on the approximate factual nature and not of guarantees or promises unless they are expressly described otherwise.
+The information contained in the current version of the software datasheet offers to define the specifications and properties of the delivered software.
+The description of the software and potential explanations in this regard form a part of the agreements of the approximate factual nature and not of guarantees or promises unless they are expressly described otherwise.
 DWS does not assume any guarantee for the condition unless expressly agreed to in writing.

 9.2.
-DWS licenses the use software “as is” and does not assume or undertake any liability for factual or legal defects.
+DWS licenses the use of software “as is” and does not assume or undertake any liability for factual or legal defects.

 9.3.
 The liability exclusions and restrictions listed in this Article shall also apply in the same scope in favor of DWS’s corporate bodies, statutory representatives, employees, and agents.

-Article 10 – Warranties
+Article 10 – warranties